Note: This post contains referral links.

 So there you have it, my full review of Freshly!
 I am so excited that you stuck with me during this process.
 I hope that you got something out of this as you decide on whether you want to try Freshly for a few weeks or not.
 I think that it’s worth a couple week’s investigation into the dishes at least.

 Want to save $40 on Freshly ($20 off your first two orders)?
-Use my referral link to save money.
+Use my affiliate link to save money.

 My top three favorite dishes from this experience were: